SwissDataScienceCenter/renku/docs/user/firststeps.rst

 Install and manage Python packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Continuing in the same terminal session as in last step, we can install python packages as usual with ``pip``:
+Defining your runtime environment is critical if you would like for others to reuse your work.
+The basic step to achieve this is to manage the software libraries that are needed for your code to execute.
+In Renku, we use common conventions  for the environment definitions.
+In python, the `requirements.txt` is one such conventional way to specify the required libraries.
+When  you created your project, an empty `requirements.txt` was created - find it in the file browser of your JupyterLab session and double- click to open the editor.
+We will need `pandas`, `fastparquet` and `seaborn` libraries, so enter those  on separate lines in the `requirements.txt` file and save it.
+Going back to the same terminal session as before, we can now install these packages with ``pip``:

 .. code-block:: console

-    pip install pandas fastparquet seaborn
-    pip freeze > requirements.txt
+    pip install -r requirements.txt
     git add requirements.txt
     git commit -m "Installed pandas, fastparquet, seaborn" git push